socky/socky-api/SPECIFICATION.md

 Server should return as in public channel.

+## Connecting to presence channel

+Connection process of presence channel is similar to private channel.
+The only addition is that browser is allowed to push his own data to client in 'data' string:

+    { 'event' => 'socky:subscribe', 'channels' => 'private-desired_channel', 'connection_id' => <connection_id>, 'data' => { 'some' => 'data' } }

+Client will return auth data and provided user data in JSON format.
+This data should be passed to server without further conversion:

+    { 'event' => 'socky:subscribe', 'channels' => 'private-desired_channel', 'auth' => <authentication_data>, 'data' => <user_data> }

+If subscription is successful then subscribing browser will receive subscription confirmation and members list attached:

+    { 'event' => 'socky_internal:subscription_successful', 'channels' => <requested_channels>, 'members' => <member_list> }

+Member list is hash where keys are connection\_ids and values are channels and user data:

+    'members' => {
+                   'first_connection_id' => { 'channels' => 'some_channel', 'data' => <user_data> },
+                   'second_connection_id' => { 'channels' => 'some_other_channels', 'data' => <user_data> }
+                 }

+If browser subscribe to multiple presence channels at once then other subscribers channel list will include only channels that browser are requesting to subscribe.
+So if one of members have channel that is not in list of requested channels the this channel will not be shown.
+Similarly, if subscribing browser is already on other other presence channel and request new channels, then other members will not contain previously subscribed channel in channel list.

+Other members of presence channel should receive notification about new channel member:

+    { 'event' => 'socky_internal:member_added', 'connection_id' => <connection_id>, 'channels' => <channels>, 'data' => <user_data> }

+As with subscribed, members will see only channels that was requested - without previously subscribed channels of subscriber.

+Note that browser sending user data to client send it as hash.
+Client returns this data in JSON-encoded format and in that form should be pushed to server.
+Server decode JSON and send both subscribing browser and other browser data in hash format.
+This is required to preserve hash keys order both in client and server for purpose of signing request.

+### Example:

+Browser A connects to ['presence-first', 'presence-second', 'presence-third'] and browser B is connected to only ['presence-second', 'presence-third'] so it will receive:

+    { 'event' => 'socky_internal:member_added', 'connection_id' => <connection_id>, 'channels' => ['presence-second', 'presence-third'], 'data' => { <user_data> } }

+## Disconnecting from presence channel

+After disconnecting from presence channel all other browser subscribed to it should receive notification about that.
+Notification will include channel list and connection\_id, but data should be taken from earlier received subscribe method.

+    { 'event' => 'socky_internal:member_removed', 'connection_id' => <connection_id>, 'channels' => <channels> }

-## Server authentication of private channel join request
+## Server authentication of private and presence channel join request

 Server should implement generator of channel authentication data - the same as in client.
-Upon receiving subscribe request to private channel it should generate authentication data and check if it match received one - if yes then it should join browser to channel and return 'subscription\_successful' event.
+Upon receiving subscribe request to private or presence channel it should generate authentication data and check if it match received one - if yes then it should join browser to channel and return 'subscription\_successful' event.
 Otherwise it should return 'subscription\_unsuccessful' event.

-## Generating channel authentication data
+## Generating channel authentication data for private channels

 Authentication data should look like